How to Perform Backups and Restorations in SQL Management Studio

 How to Restore a Database in SQL Management Studio

-Step 2: Choose the Source
+Step 2: Start the Restore Process

-.bak file).
+.bak file.

-Step 3: Configure the Restore Options
+Step 4: Configure Restore Options

 - RESTORE WITH NORECOVERY: Leaves the database in a restoring state for additional backups.